TV4 (Swedish TV channel): Regional stations

-After the closedown of the analogue transmitters and the termination of TV4's public service obligations, the pattern of the local stations is due to a major overhaul which will see the number of local stations increase.
+After the closedown of the analogue transmitters and the termination of TV4's public service obligations, the pattern of the local stations is due for a major overhaul which will see the number of local stations increase.

+On 9 April 2014, TV4 announced the closure of its local news division to strengthen its national news team and fired 140 people.
+Thirteen out of 21 local offices were closed.
+As part of the decision, the only offices operational outside Stockholm were Falun, Gothenburg, Jönköping, Linköping, Luleå, Malmö, Skövde, Umeå and Östersund.
+The final editions went live on 13 June.
+In 2017, as part of further cost-cutting measures, four more regional offices closed: Sundsvall, Falun, Norrköping and Jönköping.

 TV4 Play and C More

 TV4 Play is the brand used for the video on demand service offered by the TV4 Group, more specifically to the streaming services offered on the TV4 Play website, www.tv4play.se.
 Content on TV4 Play usually comes with advertisements, but users can watch the same content without advertisements on the subscription-based C More platform, which also provides a livestream of TV4 and its sister channels.